 Prior to arriving in New Zealand he was a technical analyst for the Football Association of Wales’ Women’s teams for 5 years.
 He began with the U15 development squad before working his way up through the U17, U19 and Senior women’s teams.

 As well as this he was also the technical analyst for The New Saints Football Club for 6 years winning several Welsh Premier League, Welsh Cup and Welsh League Cup medals during his time at the club.

 He also competed in 4 Champions League and a Europa League qualifying campaign.
 He has coached since he was 16 at grassroots through to academy level at a number of clubs with both male and female players.
 He also possesses a Sports Coaching degree and a Master’s degree in Sport and Exercise Science.

 Bate said “There is a real depth of talent at the Club and harnessing that talent is going to be exciting.
 What really encourages me is the Club’s strategy to develop players to international level and to also give them playing opportunities overseas.
 This is something I firmly believe in.”

 Bate promotes a developmental environment, with results coming as a reward rather than the focus.
 “We go into every game focussed on our performances both individually and collectively,” Bate said.

 “Three points is the reward for everyone performing within the team framework, not the focus.”
 While quiet on the sidelines, the work Bate does behind the scenes is what helps this youthful Forrest Hill side compete with the best week in week out.

-Supporting Ben as assistant coach is Asher Trotter and the Team is again managed by Club President, Brian Haycock.
+Supporting Ben as Team Manager is Club President, Brian Haycock.